 - The agent declines or accepts an offer without the client’s approval

-Each breach can have a serious financial impact on the client and can cause irreparable damage, including a client stuck with a house full of defects or a client with their personal details disclosed to unknown people or entities.
+Each breach can have a serious financial impact on the client and can cause irreparable damage, including leaving a buyer stuck with a house full of defects or a client having their personal details disclosed to unknown individuals and/or entities.

-In the event a breach occurs, there are several available legal remedies, including:
+In the event a breach of fiduciary duty in a real estate transaction occurs, there are several available legal remedies, including:

-When a real estate agent breaches their fiduciary duty, the client can ask the courts to rescind the contract and restore them to their status prior to entering the agreement.
-This can involve the return of property to the seller and a refund of the purchaser’s money.
+When a real estate agent breaches their fiduciary duty, the client can ask the court to rescind the contract and restore them to its status before entering the agreement.
+This can involve the return of the sold property to the seller along with a refund of the purchaser’s money.

 Forfeiture of Commission